openandclose/tosixinch/docs/intro.rst

   adjusting closely to specific intricacies of each site format.
-  Rather, avoiding as far as possible the trouble of having to analyze arbitrary document markup structure, having to follow what some delusional web programmer thought it cool, is the point.
+  Rather, avoiding as far as possible the trouble of having to analyze arbitrary document markup structure, which you couldn't care less about, is the point.

 * Users select articles (urls) themselves.
   And users write configurations for each site themselves.
-  So it always takes some work, hopefully done in a few minutes.
+  So it always requires some work, hopefully done in a few minutes.

 * Extraction is the most important part of the script.
   But it is done by very simple and predetermined method.